-Note: OS/390, both native and UNIX system services, do not support the code generation toolkit and distributed genies.
-For information about building applications in a native OS/390 environment, see the readme files and JCL that are supplied in the DEMO data sets of your iPortal OS/390 Server product installation.
+Note: Orbix Mainframe does not support the code generation toolkit and distributed genies.
+For information about building applications in a native z/OS environment, see the readme files and JCL that are supplied in the DEMO data sets of your Orbix Mainframe installation.

-Setting the domain

-The scripts that set the Orbix environment are associated with a particular domain, which is the basic unit of Orbix configuration.

-See the Installation Guide, and the Administrator's Guide for further details on configuring your environment.
+Setting the DomainThe scripts that set the Orbix environment are associated with a particular domain, which is the basic unit of Orbix configuration.
+Consult the Installation Guide, and the Administrator's Guide for further details on configuring your environment.